 Generally speaking, lawsuits in the American legal system fall into one of two categories: civil or criminal.
 Criminal lawsuits, such as those for murder, originate from a government institution and typically involve the potential for jail time.
 In the instance of a murder lawsuit, the state attempts to prove intent to murder.

-In the state of California, the laws regarding wrongful death are quite complex and generally require a highly qualified legal team in order to navigate the nuances and obtain the proper compensation.
+In the state of California, the laws regarding wrongful death are quite complex and generally require a highly qualified personal injury lawyer and legal team in order to navigate the nuances and obtain the proper compensation.
 That potential compensation includes damages related to: